Dock-cluster review

 No. Many teams start with one loading zone or shared-door conflict area because it is easier to evaluate and easier to justify internally.

-It gives operations, HSE, and transport stakeholders a concrete dock-side problem definition that can move directly into survey or pilot scoping.
+It gives operations, HSE, and transport stakeholders a clear dock-side problem definition that gets your team into action.